AramZS/devblog/src/posts/projects/devblog/hello-day-13.md

 ---
-title: Hello World Devblog - Pt.
-13
+title: "Part 13: Building new Eleventy Taxonomies"
 subtitle: Getting this dev blog running
-description: Part 13 of setting up 11ty dev blog.
+description: Day 13 of setting up 11ty dev blog.
 project: Dev Blog
 date: 2021-07-22 22:59:43.10 -4
 tags:
   - Starters
   - 11ty
   - Node
-  - Sass
-  - Github Actions
   - WiP
 ---

+## Project Scope and ToDos

 1. Static Site Generator that can build the blog and let me host it on Github Pages